Kenneth Walker III practices in pads, giving Seahawks healthy running back rotation

 Notes

 - Right tackle Abe Lucas sat out practice for the second straight day.
-Carroll said on Tuesday Lucas was dealing with what he called “camp knee’’ and was just getting some rest.
+Carroll said Tuesday that Lucas was dealing with what he called “camp knee’’ and was just getting some rest.
 Three-year vet Stone Forsythe worked with the No. 1 offense in his place after Jake Curhan had gotten those reps the day before.
 The OL was also without center Joey Hunt, who suffered an undisclosed injury late in Tuesday’s practice.
 Rookie Olu Oluwatimi appeared to get as much work as he has in two weeks while dealing with an elbow injury that held him out of the Dallas game.

 - Cornerback Devon Witherspoon, the fifth overall pick in the 2023 draft, again was out with a hamstring issue that also held him out of both preseason games.
-Carroll said Tuesday there was a chance he’d be back this week but noted Witherspoon has been doing work in walk-throughs.
+Carroll said Tuesday that there was a chance he’d be back this week but noted Witherspoon has been doing work in walk-throughs.

 - Rookie safety Jonathan Sutherland, who is making a run at a roster spot, was again out Wednesday.
-Carroll on Tuesday called him day to day with a groin injury.
+Carroll on Tuesday called him day-to-day with a groin injury.

 - Tre Brown, coming off a strong game against Dallas, went first in rotation at left cornerback ahead of Michael Jackson.
 But Jackson continues to get work with the ones on both sides, working on the right side often as the team continues to limit Rig Woolen’s snaps some.

-- The Seahawks re-signed defensive end Jordan Ferguson Wednesday, waiving running back Bryant Koback to make room.
+- The Seahawks re-signed defensive end Jordan Ferguson on Wednesday, waiving running back Bryant Koback to make room.
 Ferguson, a rookie from Middle Tennessee State, had a tackle and a quarterback hit against Dallas before being waived Sunday.
-Koback 32 yards on six carries in the preseason opener but then missed the Dallas game with a knee sprain.
-He took part in some of Tuesday’s practice, however.
+Koback had 32 yards on six carries in the preseason opener but missed the Dallas game with a knee sprain.
+He took part in some of Tuesday’s practice.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.